franklinqin0/blog/docs/algo/two-sum.md

 ### Two-pass HashMap

-The 1st for loop stores mappings from `val` to `idx` in HashMap `hm`, and the 2nd for loop checks if complement exists in for loop.
+The 1st for loop stores mappings from `val` to `idx` in HashMap `hashmap`, and the 2nd for loop checks if complement exists in for loop.

-Note: need to check `idx!=hm[complement]` in 2nd for loop; otherwise fail on text case:
+Note: need to check `idx!=hashmap[complement]` in 2nd for loop; otherwise fail on text case:

 ```py
 nums = [3,2,4]